Aryaremani/Automated-Visual-Inspection-using-CNN/README.md

 - Dark theme with animations
 - Fast inference with caching

+## Data Understanding and EDA

+The project uses the bottle category from the MVTec Anomaly Detection dataset.
+The dataset contains training images of normal bottles and test images with both normal and defective samples.

+Defects include:
+- broken_large
+- broken_small
+- contamination

+Initial exploration shows that the dataset is imbalanced, with more normal images than defective ones.
+Sample images and class distribution were analyzed to understand the dataset before training the model.

 ## Live Demo

 🌐 **Deployed on Streamlit Cloud:** [View App](https://automated-visual-inspection-using-cnn.streamlit.app)